figotj/RNN-Tg/README.md

 A chemical language processing model for polymer Tg prediction.

 # Data
-- Labeled/Unlabled polymer data from PolyInfo database.
+- Polymer data is manually collected from PolyInfo database which can be referred to https://polymer.nims.go.jp/en/.
 - High-temperature polymer data with predictions using the model is available here.

 # model